maclong9/todos/README.md

 ## Swift Todos

 This is an example application developed with Swift Hummingbird for educational and documentation purposes.
-It employs a straightforward templating mechanism integrated directly into the Swift code and provides a user-friendly CRUD web application for users to register and manage their to-do list tasks.
+It employs a straightforward templating mechanism integrated directly into the Swift code and a user-friendly CRUD web application todo item manaement.

-The application is meticulously documented to ensure its maintainability and serve as a reference point for the processes I have acquired.
+The application is documented to ensure its maintainability and serve as a reference point for the processes I have acquired.
 Additionally, I provide specific details about the setup and architecture of the application within this `README.md` file.

 ## Locally Running the Application